-- Doxing: When someone releases your personal information on the Web for others to read and use, often resulting in invasive pranks, stalkers, and even death threats.
+- Doxing: When someone releases your personal information on the internet.
+This often results in invasive pranks, stalkers, and even death threats.

-- Swatting: When someone calls 911 and reports that you are dangerous, resulting in police officers busting down your door and arresting you.
-Some people have even been shot after being “swatted” by someone online.
+- Swatting: When someone calls 911 and reports that you are dangerous.
+This resulting in police officers busting down your door and arresting you.
+The police have even shot people who were “swatted” by someone online.

 But the safety to speak one’s mind freely is also important in scenarios that aren’t as “serious” as the ones above.

-For example, some might say the world would be a better place if we were all held accountable for the online reviews we submit for products and services, but the opposite is also true: without fear of repercussion, we can be 100% truthful if we have something negative to say.
+For example, some might say the world would be a better place if we were all held accountable for the online reviews we submit for products and services.
+But the opposite is also true: without fear of repercussion, we can be 100 percent truthful if we have something negative to say

-Or consider the case of someone who lives in a dangerous neighborhood, reads a news article about yet another fatal shooting, and wants to speak his opinion in the comments but fears that the gang will find out and call for punishment.
+Or consider the case of someone who lives in a dangerous neighborhood.
+They read a news article about yet another fatal shooting.
+Then they want to share their opinion in the comments.
+But they fear that the gang will find out and call for punishment.
 Anonymity allows for that.

-Whistleblowing is an extreme version of this, where anonymously-released details and evidence can be used to keep people accountable for their words and actions.
+Whistleblowing is an extreme version of this.
+This is where anonymously-released details and evidence can be used to keep people accountable for their words and actions.
 Without any anonymity, the revelation of high-stakes secrets would always come with dangerous consequences.

 3. Sensitive Issues